vinclab/vinclab/README.md

 - 👋 Hi, I’m Vincent Salas Richard
-- 👀 I’m interested in data science, data engineering, data analysis and cloud architecture
+- 👀 I’m interested in data engineering, data analysis, cloud architecture and data science.

 <!---
 vinclab/vinclab is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.